 One of the top reasons that millions of Americans choose a Medicare Advantage plan is that they offer additional benefits.
 Some of the most common additional benefits include prescription drug coverage (i.e., a Medicare Part D plan), and routine dental, vision, and hearing care.
 These are benefits that are not provided in Medicare Parts A or B.

 Also, the monthly premium on most Medicare Advantage plan is very low, and in many cases has no additional cost at all.
 By that we mean your monthly Medicare Part B premium covers the full cost.
 Some people call these free Medicare Advantage plans, but they really are not free, they are zero additional cost.

-The federal Medicare program and state insurance regulations give them the legal right to send your application through a medical underwriting process to decide if they want to issue a policy to you or not.
+The Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities.... and state insurance regulations give them the legal right to send your application through a medical underwriting process to decide if they want to issue a policy to you or not.

 There’s another difference, too, and that’s the Medicare Annual Election Period (AEP).
 During AEP you can easily switch from one Advantage plan to another or from one drug plan to another, without probing health questions.
 There are no penalties for making a change, and as mentioned above, you can’t be turned down.

 It’s a bit more complicated with Medicare supplement insurance.
 If you buy a Medigap policy as soon as you get your Medicare benefits (e.g., turn age 65), you have a guaranteed-issue right and cannot be turned down.
 As long as you continue to pay your premiums, the policy you purchase also has a guaranteed renewal.
 But, if you want to switch plans, or go to a different insurer to get a better rate, you will need to complete an application and go through underwriting.

 Many people who switch to Medicare Advantage and then later want to go back to Original Medicare and a Medigap policy find that they can’t because their health has declined, making them a bad risk.